gainwell-ohio/spbm/docs/UPDL/CNS/antidepressants.md

 **MCOs**: Physicians with a specialty in psychiatry, nurse practitioners certified in psychiatric mental health, or clinical nurse specialists certified in psychiatric mental health, who are credentialed via the Medicaid managed care plan

-## PRIOR AUTHORIZATION CRITERIA
+## Prior Authorization Criteria

 1. Is there any reason the patient cannot be changed to a preferred medication?

     Acceptable reasons include:

     - Allergy to preferred medications